GuillermoAstorgaCalvo/screaming-architecture-starter/docs/routing-protection.md

 - **Custom Guards**: Create your own guard logic
 - **Flexible Configuration**: Combine multiple guards with different requirements

+> ℹ️ **Current implementation snapshot:** The router in `src/app/router.tsx` currently exposes only the public landing page.
+The examples below reference placeholder pages such as `DashboardPage` to show how `ProtectedRoute` is intended to be used once you add authenticated domains.

 ## ProtectedRoute Component

 The `ProtectedRoute` component wraps routes that require protection.
 It evaluates guards and either renders the protected content or redirects/renders a fallback.